EUDAT-GEF/GEF/README.md

 ## Installing the GEF<a name="installing"></a>

-If you want to install the GEF yourself and build your own services, either use the 64-bit Linux binary you can build (see [Packaging GEF Source Code for Deployment](#packaging_code) section) or follow the installation instructions below.
+If you want to install the GEF yourself and build your own GEF services, either use the 64-bit Linux binary you can build (see [Packaging GEF Source Code for Deployment](#packaging_code) section) or follow the installation instructions below.
 This will allow you to build your own GEF service with a Dockerfile and execute it.
 Please refer to the original Docker [documentation](https://docs.docker.com/engine/reference/builder/) for more information on Dockerfiles.
 Also be aware of the best practices published [here](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/).
 Building GEF services from Dockerfiles is explained below.

 ### GEF Server Installation and Deployment<a name="server_installation"></a>